alexstevovich/extalibur/README.md

 > **Archetype:** Node.js package

-**extalibur** change the extension on a path or remove it using a well engineered atomic function.
+**extalibur** changes the extension on a path or removes it using a well engineered atomic function.

 ## Install